nvpro-samples/vk_animated_clusters/README.md

 ## Limitations

-* The `ClusterID` can only be accessed in shaders using `gl_ClusterIDNV` after enabling `VkRayTracingPipelineClusterAccelerationStructureCreateInfoNV::allowClusterAccelerationStructures` for that pipeline.
+* The `ClusterID` can only be accessed in shaders using `gl_ClusterIDNV` after enabling `VkRayTracingPipelineClusterAccelerationStructureCreateInfoNV::allowClusterAccelerationStructure` for that pipeline.
 We use `GL_EXT_spirv_intrinsics` rather than dedicated GLSL extension support that may come at a later time.
 * Few error checks are performed on out of memory situations, which can happen on higher _"render copies"_ values, or the complexity of the loaded scene:
   * The cluster CLAS build is switching automatically to explicit mode, using one buffer per render-instance, to avoid exceeding 4GB limitations.
 * If the cluster library generates clusters > 256 vertices, scene loading will fail.
 This should be addressed in future versions.